-- Enable participants to create mathematical and logical formulas using standard spreadsheet functions, using good practice in formula creation, and recognizing error values in formulas and understanding what a database is and how it is organized and operated.
+- Enable participants to create mathematical and logical formulas using standard spreadsheet functions, using good practice in formula creation, and recognising error values in formulas and understanding what a database is and how it is organised and operated.

 - Enable participants to create a table, defining and modifying fields and their properties; entering and editing data in a table.